Forearm Muscles – Anatomy, Function and Clinical Significance

 • From the medial side of the coronoid process of the ulna

-The ulnar head joins the humeral head at an acute angle.
-Between the two heads, the median nerve enters the forearm.
-The ulnar artery is separated from the median nerve by the ulnar head of the muscle.
+Insertion: The ulnar head joins the humeral head at an acute angle.
+The median nerve enters the forearm between the two heads.
+The ulnar head separates ulnar artery from the median nerve.

-The muscle passes obliquely, goes across the forearm and inserts on the rough impression on the radial shaft on the lateral side, just distal to the insertion of the supinator muscle.
-This is almost in the middle of the shaft length.
+The muscle passes obliquely across the forearm and inserts on the rough impression on the radial shaft on the lateral side about the middle, just distal to the insertion of the supinator.

 Flexor Digitorum Superficialis